Skip to Content

 Katsura Grill at Epcot

-This is one of those places in Disney World which are legitimately called a hidden gem.
+This is one of those places in Disney World that are legitimately called a hidden gem.

-As you would expect some o the best places for sushi in Disney World are located in the Japan Pavilion in Epcot World Showcase.
+As you would expect some of the best places for sushi in Disney World are located in the Japan Pavilion in Epcot World Showcase.

 The Japan Pavilion in Epcot is one of my favorite places in Disney World.
 I just love walking around the store and taking in the amazing relaxation of the whole environment.
 It’s a happy place.